lu1a/kryptori/README.md

 - users who answer advertisements must be able to return after they initially register as interested.
 - web server: full functionality with HTML only, but enhanced functionality with JS enabled.

+## Programming style

+- Unity build, no include hell thank you.

 ## Run the application

 `make run`